 For more information about other rights if you’re pregnant, have just had a baby or are a working parent, see Parental rights at work.

-Employees and employers can find more information about their rights and responsibilities on the Department for Business, Innovation and Skills (BIS) website at www.bis.gov.uk .
+Employees and employers can find more information about their rights and responsibilities on www.gov.uk.

 Employees and employers can contact Maternity Action for more information about their rights and responsibilities.
 You can call a helpline that gives advice and information about rights and entitlements during pregnancy, maternity leave and returning to work.
 There are also free factsheets you can download from their website.